Contact | Home

 CORYZA

-Symptoms: Respiratory distress accompanied by watery and swollen eyes and unthrifty condition.
+Common Symptoms: Respiratory distress accompanied by watery and swollen eyes and poor condition.

 Control: Depopulation of farms and starting with clean chicks.
 Consider vaccination if exposure risk is high.